 Yes, the majority of wrenching on a go-kart can be done with simple hand tools.
 People at the track would be happy to show you what you need to do as general maintenance or to adjust handling

 Racing karts is inexpensive when compared to other sports.
 Used karts are frequently available and are a good option for new karters and often come with used parts.
 Karts are often sold on our website’s classified website.
 Buyers beware that many karts for sale on the internet may not work with our club rules and may require many changes.
 We encourage you to talk to someone involved in the sport so they can help you find a package that is right for you.

 We have both an annual membership fee, and a daily race fee to race in our club.
-The annual membership fee is $95 with discounts if registering more than one driver and the daily race fee is $60.
+The annual membership fee is $100 (before March 1st) or $130 (after March 1st) with discounts if registering more than one driver and the daily race fee is $70.
 Thanks to our sponsors and supporters we proudly have the cheapest race fees in the province.

-Go-Kart, Kart Stand, Engine, Tires, Helmet (must be approved, see rule book for specs), gloves, rib protector, basic hand tools
+Go-Kart, Kart Stand, Engine, Tires, Helmet (must be approved, see rule book for specs), karting suit, gloves, rib protector, and basic hand tools.

 Numbers are assigned on a first come first serve basis at the beginning of the year.
 An understanding is in place that a driver from the same class from the prior year has the “first right of refusal of his/her current racing number”.
 So if your number is not currently taken, it should not be a problem.
 Likewise we hold that number once you have register to you for the full year.